Epistulae ex Ponto

 Epistulae ex Ponto (Letters from the Black Sea) is a work of Ovid, in four books.
 It is a collection of letters describing Ovid's exile in Tomis (modern-day Constanța) written in elegiac couplets and addressed to his wife and friends.
-The first three books were composed between 12–13 AD, according to the general academic consensus: "none of these elegies contains references to events falling outside that time span".
+The first three books were composed between AD 12 and 13, according to the general academic consensus: "none of these elegies contains references to events falling outside that time span".
 The fourth book is believed to have been published posthumously.

 The poems

 The themes of the letters are similar to those of Tristia.
 Ovid writes to his wife and friends about the grimness of his exile, his deteriorating state of health and the future of his literary works.
-The last surviving letter of the collection is addressed to an unnamed enemy.
 A recurring request to Ovid's named addressees in Epistulae ex Ponto remains his desire for a change of location from Tomis, which he repeatedly describes as "a town located in a war-stricken cultural wasteland on the remotest margins of empire".
 Recent scholarship has repeatedly identified discrepancies between Ovid's version and historical fact regarding Tomis.

 While they explore similar themes, Epistulae ex Ponto differ from Tristia in epistolographic format, as they have named addressees.
 The individuals named include Paullus Fabius Maximus, Sextus Pompeius, and the brothers Marcus Valerius Messalla Messallinus and Marcus Aurelius Cotta Maximus Messalinus.
 Ovid's hopes rested largely on the genial character of Germanicus, nephew and adopted son of the emperor Tiberius, who is addressed or mentioned in several places.